ably/ably-dotnet/unity/README.md

 ## **Installation**
 **1.** **Git -**
-- Download and install git binary from here https://git-scm.com/downloads (ignore if already installed)
+- Download and install git binary from https://git-scm.com/downloads (ignore if already installed)
 - Clone the code using `git clone https://github.com/ably/ably-dotnet`
--

 **2.** **Unity -**
 - Install unity hub (https://unity3d.com/get-unity/download) to manage unity projects and different versions of unity
 - Open unity hub after installation.

 1. Unity projects -
-- Unity projects are visible as below as a part of Unity Hub (list should be empty for none active projects)
+- Unity projects are visible as a part of Unity Hub (list should be empty for none active projects)

 ![](readme_images/unity_projects.PNG)
 - Please note, for each unity project, a specific unity version is specified, it can be changed by clicking on the visible version and selecting dropdown menu of installed unity versions.